 This kind of meeting brings together diverse beneficiaries, often in large numbers (the upper limit is constrained only by the venue capacity) and with widely-differing agendas and perspectives, to discuss issues of heartfelt concern, share ideas, pool knowledge, explore possibilities and devise plans for sustained collaborative action.

 The three main types of co-creation meeting

 There are three main types of co-creation meeting that I refer to as type 1, type 2 and type 3.
 These labels are neutral by design.
 I have summarised the distinctive features in this graphic:

 Type 1 co-creation meetings

 Real Time Strategic Change, Whole-Scale™ Change, Future Search, Search Conferences

-The format I am about to describe achieves two important aims:
+The format I am about to describe achieves three important aims:

 A discussion group never has more than four members, in accordance with the max4 principle.